Toward Functional and Non-Functional Evaluation of Application-Level Code Generation

 \textbf{Functional Correctness via System Tests.} We then evaluate functional correctness using system test suites.
 Specifically, we execute functional tests against the generated repository and compute the functional score as the pass ratio across all functional test cases, which directly measures whether the generated application behavior matches the reference implementation’s intended functionality.

 \textbf{The Role of Interface Constraints.} On \textsc{Stegano} with GPT-5.2, omitting the interface specification yields a functional score of 0.1667.
 Providing the interface specification increases the score to 0.6667.
 Inspecting the corresponding failure cases shows that this improvement primarily stems from alleviating test-interface mismatches (e.g., incorrect entry points or module paths) rather than from failing to satisfy the task requirements.
-As a result, the evaluation more accurately reflects the LLM’s ability to produce an executable repository that satisfies the end-to-end functional requirements.
+This example shows why interface constraints are included in the protocol.
+They reduce mismatches in entry points and module paths, so that the benchmark better measures application behavior rather than avoidable interface mismatches.

-\textbf{Non-functional Measurement.} Beyond functional correctness, we further assess non-functional quality attributes by running a set of tests and analyses that produce measurable signals used by our scoring functions.
-These include execution time for efficiency (e.g., $elapsed\_time\_s$), resource utilization statistics (e.g., $avg\_memory\_mb$ and $avg\_cpu\_percent$), static security findings (e.g., the number of high-risk issues $high\_risk\_count$), and maintainability indicators (e.g., the minimum maintainability index $mi\_min$).
-For robustness, we define it as the system’s ability to remain stable under stress and edge-case execution paths.
-We quantify robustness using the pass ratio on our robustness-oriented test suite.
-A higher score indicates the generated project remains stable under stress and edge-case execution paths.
+\textbf{Non-functional Measurement.} Beyond functional correctness, we run the non-functional measurement pipeline defined in Section~2.3.
+This pipeline collects runtime and static-analysis signals for the five quality dimensions and converts them into comparable per-dimension scores.

 \textbf{Reference-normalized Scoring.} Because different projects have very different scales, we compute a per-project baseline by running the non-functional suite on the reference repository.
 We then score each generated repository by comparing its non-functional metrics against this baseline, making results comparable across projects.
 Concretely, for efficiency, resource usage, security, and maintainability, we first run the same measurement pipeline on the reference repository to obtain a task-specific baseline for each dimension.
 We then evaluate the generated repository under the same environment and normalize each raw measurement against its baseline using fixed, dimension-specific rules, yielding a score in [0, 1].
-A higher score indicates closer-to-reference (or better-than-reference) behavior on that dimension.
+The reference repository serves as a task-specific anchor for comparison, not as a claim of global optimality.
+We cap normalized scores at 1 so that reaching or exceeding the reference level is rewarded, while preventing one unusually favorable raw measurement from dominating the aggregate score.
 The exact scoring rules and normalization functions are defined in Section 2.3.